|

 The beauty of Paris, like most big cities, is that each neighborhood has a unique personality.
 The best neighborhood in Paris for you totally depends on what you’re looking for.

-The downside of that fact is that it can be REALLY confusing when it comes time to decide on where to stay.
+The downside of that fact is that it can be REALLY confusing when it comes time to decide on where to stay for your trip to Paris.

 With so many great neighborhood options, each with their own quirks and unique charm, which area should you choose?

-It seems impossible to do, but we’ve narrowed down the list of the best places to stay in Paris to just five neighborhoods.
+It seems impossible to do, but we’ve narrowed down the list of the best places to stay to just five neighborhoods.

 The reality is that, depending on what you’re looking for, there are other neighborhoods that probably meet your needs.
 But these are the five that we think are the best for 99% of travelers, and we’ve shown our work, doing our best to explain why we think that.